With short form video now delivering the highest ROI of any social media content, you should be asking, “How short can my video be?”

 The key metric for judging the success of your video is the level of engagement.

-But engagement is more that just the number of people who clicked on your video, it’s about how many people watched it all the way through, and if they didn’t, how much of the video they actually watched.
+Engagement is more than the number of people who clicked on your video, it’s about how many watched it all the way through, and if they didn’t, how much of the video they watched.

-In fact, the longer the video’s runtime, the higher percentage of people who will bounce in the first 2% of your video.
+In fact, the longer the video’s runtime, the higher percentage of people who will bounce in the first 2% (Or “Nose”) of your video.

 You will lose about 2-3% of your viewers in the first 2% of a one minute video…. but you will lose 10% in the “Nose” of a 10 minute video.
 (According to statistics from Wistia.)

-So if you have a high bounce rate on your YouTube videos, Google will know that, think your content is poor, and potentially this will have a negative impact on the SERP for not just your video but any websites associated with it.
+If you have a high bounce rate on your YouTube videos, Google will think your content is poor, and potentially this will have a negative impact on the SERP for not just your video but any websites associated with it.

 With video, less is more.